4% fixed income tax rate

 There are additional tax credits available, including tax credits for locating in a "low industrial development zone" or for purchasing products manufactured in Puerto Rico, among others.

-To apply for the benefits under the EIA, eligible companies must complete and submit an application to the [http://www.oeci.gobierno.pr/ Office of Industrial Tax Exemption].
-This office will review and subsequently determine to either grant or refuse the application and related incentives.
+To apply for the benefits under the EIA, eligible companies must complete an application (posted on the Office of Industrial Tax Exemption) and submit required documentation to the Office of Industrial Tax Exemption, whose Director will initiate required inter agency communications, prepare a "Grant Project" for the Secretary of Development to review and subsequently determine to either grant or refuse the application.

-The 2010 Puerto Rico Green Energy Incentives Act (GEI, Act No. 83) provides financial incentives through a special fund called the [http://www.dsireusa.org/incentives/incentive.cfm?Incentive_Code=PR08R&re...
-Green Energy Fund].
+The 2010 Puerto Rico Green Energy Incentives Act (GEI, Act No. 83) provides financial incentives through a special fund called Green Energy Fund.
 As a result, as of June 30, 2010 eligible "green energy" businesses will have to choose between the new incentives provided by the GEI or those provided via the EIA as described above.
 Businesses are not permitted to both.